AhmdAbozed/storefront-api/README.md

 ## Instructions
 1. Run npm i, to install all the packages

-2. Set the PG_HOST, PG_USER, PG_PASS in .env and database.json
+2. create an .env file with the following:
+    PG_HOST=localhost
+    PG_DB=store_front_db
+    PG_TEST_DB=store_test_db
+    PG_USER=(PSQL username)
+    PG_PASS=(PSQL password)
+    ENV=test
+    bcryptPass=cryptionpass
+    saltRounds=8
+    tokenSecret=secretToken
+    pepper=prepper
+    hostport=3000

+3. Set the DB port(Set to 5432 by default), as well as the user and password in database.json

-3. Run the script: DB, to create the main database.
+4. Run the script: DB, to create the main database.

-4. Run the script: testDB, to create the testing database.
+5. Run the script: testDB, to create the testing database.

-5. Run the script: migrateUp, for the up migrations
+6. Run the script: migrateUp, for the up migrations

-6. Run the script: build, for ts building
+7. Run the script: build, for ts building

-7. Run the script: start, for starting the server
+8. Run the script: start, for starting the server

-8. Use Postman to send the post requests, as well as access pages requiring JWT.
+9. Use Postman to send the post requests, as well as access pages requiring JWT.
 Otherwise browser can be used.

-9. create a user then add the response's token to requests requiring JWT
+10. create a user then add the response's token to requests requiring JWT

 ## Endpoints